Cloud Cost Optimization: The Ultimate Guide to Cut Expenses

 Verify Machines Status

-1. In the AWS account search for “Cloudwatch” then click on “Rules” in the “Events” section and you found that two rules are added as shown in the below image.
-You can check the details of the rule by clicking on it.
+1. In the AWS account, search for “Cloudwatch,” then click on “Rules” in the “Events” section.
+Two rules are added, as shown in the image below.
+You can check the details of each rule by clicking on it.

 2. For checking the Execution Point search for the “System Manager” then click on the by clicking on “Automation” in the “Change Management” section: